 If you’re still wondering whether your chickens can eat kiwis or not, the answer is yes.
 As long as they’re mature enough and not allergic, they can.

 To increase the chances of them eating the fruits, ensure you buy ripe kiwis.
 Unripe kiwis are sour, and the acidic content can be dangerous to your chickens.
-Usually, unripe fruits cause several gastric disorders due to the high amounts of papain they have.
+Usually, unripe fruits can cause several gastric disorders due to their high acidic content.

 3 Health Benefits Of Kiwis For Your Chickens